manaakiwhenua/virtual-landscape-ecosys-services/README.md

 To work around this, I have been writing outputs to a directory on my host machine, and then moving it later to the correct network drive for sharing and posterity.

 ---

+#### Other handy commands

+To visualise the workflow as a directed acyclic graph (DAG), i.e. an image that represents the flow of files and processes (this requires the `GraphViz` software):

+`snakemake --dag --snakefile ./workflow/Snakefile | dot -Tsvg > dag.svg`

+You can also run a linting tool over the Snakefile to check for potential problems while developing new components:

+`snakemake --lint --snakefile ./workflow/Snakefile`

+You can "clean" the output directory in order to re-run the analysis from a clean slate.
+This is particularly useful while developing new outputs and making changes.

+`snakemake --snakefile ./workflow/Snakefile -j1 clean`

 ## Configuration